Private Education Loans

 Like federal student loans, private loans must be paid back.
 Repayment is made directly to the lender.
 Each lender offers their own repayment options.

-A private loan cannot be certified above the student's cost of attendance (COA).
-Therefore, our office may reduce the loan amount requested with the lender if a student receives other financial aid or the requested loan amount exceeds the COA.
+A private loan cannot be certified in an amount exceeding the student's cost of attendance (COA).
+Therefore, our office may reduce the requested loan amount with the lender if a student receives other financial aid or if the requested loan amount exceeds the COA.

 Estimated COA - Other Financial Aid Received = Amount of Private Loan.

-- For example, suppose the estimated cost of attendance is $22,000, and the student will receive $10,000 in other financial aid (including Federal Direct Loans, grants, or scholarships).
-In that case, a student may borrow up to $12,000 for the academic year.
+- For example, the estimated cost of attendance is $22,000, and the student received $10,000 in financial aid.
+In that case, the student may borrow up to $12,000 for the academic year.

-We strongly suggest that students and their families exhaust their federal student loan options, including Federal Parent PLUS Loans, before borrowing a private loan.
-The federal government makes federal student loans with terms and conditions set by law.
-Federal loans have fixed interest rates, the option to postpone future payments, loan forgiveness options, various repayment plans, and loan consolidation.
-For more information on federal loans versus private loans, please visit studentaid.gov.
+We strongly recommend that students and their families exhaust federal student loan options, including Federal Parent PLUS Loans, before taking out a private loan.
+Federal student loans are made by the federal government and are governed by law.
+Federal loans offer fixed interest rates, deferment options, possible loan forgiveness, multiple repayment plans, and loan consolidation.
+For more information on federal versus private loans, please visit studentaid.gov.

 - The terms of the loan.